-If you have been involved in a truck accident the type of commercial vehicle that hit you may affect your ability to recover damages.
-There are a different set of laws and regulations for interstate and intrastate commercial vehicles.
+If you have been involved in a truck accident, the type of commercial vehicle that hit you may affect your ability to recover damages.
+There is a different set of laws and regulations for interstate and intrastate commercial vehicles.

 If you or a loved one were injured in a truck crash, whether it was traveling interstate or intrastate, you may have grounds for legal action.
 Contact a Connecticut truck accident attorney today to discuss your legal options.

-To learn more about truck accident liability, fill out the Free Case Review form on this page.
+To learn more about truck accident liability, fill out the Free Case Evaluation form on this page.

-When a commercial trucks travel between states, this is referred to as interstate traffic.
-Listed below are some examples on interstate trucks:
+When commercial trucks travel between states, this is referred to as interstate traffic.
+Listed below are some examples of interstate trucks: